refurbishing/vnrez/README.md

 - `codec` set the codec, default is `hevc` (only for `wl-screenrec`)
 - `extpixelformat` set the pixel format, default is `nv12` (only for `wl-screenrec`)
 - `crf` set crf number
-- `save` will save your Recorded Videos on `~/Videos`
 - `failsave` if your Video Recording upload fails, it will be saved on `~/Videos/e-zfailed`
 - `colorworkaround` re-encode videos on upload for color correction, might take longer to upload
 - `startnotif` show the start notification or not
 - `endnotif` show the end notification or not
+- `photosave` if true it will save screenshots in `photodir` will be ignored if using kooha
+- `videosave` if true it will save videos in `videodir` will be ignored if using kooha
+- `photodir` set the directory to save screenshots in there will be ignored if using kooha
-- `directory` set directory to save videos in there will be ignored if using kooha
+- `videodir` set the directory to save videos in there will be ignored if using kooha
 - `kooha_dir` set the kooha directory also save videos in here if using kooha
 - `grimshot` set to true if want to use grimblast (hyprland only)
 - `shortener_notif` show the shortening notification or not